Thirteen Detroit school principals charged in kickback scheme

-DETROIT (Reuters) - Federal officials on Tuesday charged 13 current and former Detroit Public School (DPS) principals with engaging in a long-running kickback and bribery scheme.
+DETROIT (Reuters) - Federal officials on Tuesday charged 13 current and former Detroit Public School (DPS) principals with engaging in a long-running kickback scheme in which prosecutors said they submitted fraudulent invoices to a vendor in exchange for prepaid gift cards, cash and checks that totaled more than $900,000.

-Beginning in 2002 and continuing until January 2015, it involved business with DPS worth about $2.7 million, according to the U.S. Attorney’s Office in Detroit, which worked with the FBI and the Internal Revenue Service on the two-year investigation.
+Beginning in 2002 and continuing until January 2015, the scheme involved business with DPS worth about $2.7 million, according to the U.S. Attorney’s Office in Detroit, which worked with the Federal Bureau of Investigation and the Internal Revenue Service on the two-year investigation.

+The principals and Shy were all charged with conspiracy to commit bribery under a federal program.
+The school district received grants, contracts and other forms of assistance under federal programs.

-All of the defendants face up to five years in prison and fines of up to $250,000 on the bribery charge, officials said.
+All of the defendants face up to five years in prison and fines of up to $250,000 if convicted on the bribery charge, officials said.

 “To say that my client would take $84,000 in kickbacks, we don’t know anything at this point as far as method of payment,” Elder said.
 “It’s up to government to say, ‘Hey Mr. Stanley, here is the evidence.'”